jxnblk/react-design-tooling/DECK.md

 Principal UX Developer<br/>at Priceline.com

+1/3 of Compositor.
 Previously at<br />Kickstarter, Etsy, and The Grid

+---

+Rebass, Basscss, CSS Stats

 ---